primer/react/pages/components/docs/getting-started.md

 You can now start importing Primer Components!
 There are a few ways to import Primer Components.
 You can either:

-Import them individually from the main bundle
+Import them individually from the main bundle:

 ```
 import {Box, Flex} from '@primer/components'